matkv/matkv.github.io/Csharp.md

 }
 ```

+Async/await is aware of synchronization contexts.
+In that example, we're updating the user interface, which can be done only in a UI thread, despite also starting and waiting for long running operations.

-Async/await takes away a lot of the boilerplate code that was previously required to achieve asynchrony.
+It takes away a lot of the boilerplate code that was previously required to achieve asynchrony.

 #### Efficiency vs. complexity